Terry's TMG Tips

 Nonzero Red

-Themes are selected on the Stylesheets > Style screen:
+Themes are selected in the Stylesheets > Styles section:

 Picking the Theme